 - Wash fresh picked spinach several times to remove all grit.

 - Remove spinach from water, shake off excess and place in saucepan over medium heat.
 There should be enough water on the spinach for wilting purposes, if not add one tablespoon of water to the pot to prevent scorching.

 - Cover and let cook until spinach has wilted.
 About 2 minutes.

 - Drain spinach and squeeze to remove as much water as possible.

 - Chop into small pieces and set aside.

 - Thaw 2-3 frozen spinach pucks.
 For quick thaw, place in bowl with 1 tablespoon of water, heat for 30 seconds at a time in a microwave.
-Drain well in a small sieve and chop to desired size.
+Drain well in a small sieve squeezing out as much water as possible and chop to desired size.

 - Preheat oven to 450°F/232°C.

 - Stir together flours, baking powder, baking soda, salt and cayenne pepper.